Frank Woolley: 1906 season

-After a single Second XI match in May 1906, a match in which he played alongside his brother Claud, Woolley was drafted into Kent's First XI for the County Championship match against Lancashire at Old Trafford as a replacement for Blythe who had injured his hand fielding.
-His first-class cricket debut was marked by a third-ball duck, dropping Johnny Tyldesley, who scored 295 not out, three times and taking just one wicket in Lancashire's first innings.
-In Kent's second innings however, he scored 64 runs and he retained his place in the side for most of the remainder of the season, only dropping out of the First XI during Canterbury Cricket Week, a significant social occasion when amateur batsmen were more likely to make themselves available to play.
+Woolley's first-class debut proved challenging: he was dismissed for a duck from the third ball he faced, dropped Johnny Tyldesley, who went on to score 295 not out, three times, and took just one wicket in Lancashire's first innings.
+In Kent's second innings, however, Woolley scored 64 runs and he retained his place in the team for most of the remainder of the season.
+He missed only the matches played during Canterbury Cricket Week, a major social event at which amateur players were more likely to be available for selection.

-He took his first five-wicket haul in his second match against Somerset at Gravesend, before a fine all-round performance against Surrey at The Oval in his third match–eight wickets, including five wickets for 80 runs (5/80) in Surrey's second innings, and scores of 72 and 26 not out won the match for Kent and established Woolley's reputation as a young player of significant promise.
-A first century followed in his next match, played at the Angel Ground, and by the end of the season he had been awarded his county cap as Kent won their first County Championship title.
+Woolley recorded his first five-wicket haul in his second match, against Somerset at Gravesend, before producing a notable all-round performance against Surrey at The Oval in his third appearance.
+In that match he took eight wickets, including 5 for 80 in Surrey's second innings, and scored 72 and 26 not out, performances that secured victory for Kent and established his reputation as a player of considerable promise.
+He followed this with his first first-class century in the next match, played at the Angel Ground, and by the end of the season he had been awarded his county cap as Kent won their first County Championship title.